zaanposni/discord-masz/README.md

 docker-compose -f docker-compose-dev.yml up --force-recreate --build
 ```

+Feel free to join our discord at [https://discord.gg/5zjpzw6h3S](https://discord.gg/5zjpzw6h3S) if you have further questions about your dev environment.

 ### Config

-- Using the `setup.py` script.
-Choose "local" deployment for best development experience.
+- Using the `setup.py` script choose "local" deployment for best development experience.

 ### Discord